Damien Da Silva: Club career

 On 16 July 2009, it was announced that Da Silva had signed a three-year contract with Châteauroux after rejecting a new deal with Chamois Niortais.

 On 27 May 2021, Da Silva signed a two-year contract with Lyon, leaving Rennes, where he was captain, on a free transfer.

 On 3 February 2023, Lyon stated that Da Silva joined Australian club Melbourne Victory, with the latter confirming that Da Silva had signed for the club until the end of the 2023-24 A-League Men season.

-On 20 February 2024, Da Silva scored two goals deep in injury time to secure a 2-1 win over Western United, to put Victory back in finals contention after a 6 game winless streak.
+On 20 February 2024, Da Silva scored two goals deep in injury time to secure a 2-1 win over Western United, to put Victory back in finals contention after a 6 game winless streak, with Da Silva's second goal also being Melbourne Victory's 800th A-League goal scored.

+Da Silva played his final game of professional football on 24 April 2026 in a 4-0 win for Macarthur FC over Wellington Phoenix.

 International career

 Da Silva was born in France to a Portuguese father and French mother.
 In the 2006–07 season, Da Silva was awarded 2 caps for the France under-19 team.
 He scored a goal on his debut in a 3–0 victory over Finland U-19 on 15 October 2006.